balderdashy/sails-docs/reference/anatomy/masterList.md

 ### Purpose
 This file was created when you ran 'sails generate User'.
 It contains the structure for the model called 'User'.

-In this file you will specify what attributes each model instance should have.
-You can also add custom model instance methods, specify 'policies', and even specify which storage adapter should be used for storing/retreiving these records.
+In this file you will specify what attributes each model instance (record) should have.
+You can also add custom model instance methods, specify 'policies' which can be defined in `/myApp/api/policies/` , and even specify which storage adapter should be used for storing/retreiving these records.

+One of the best parts about Sails is it uses <a href="http://omfgdogs.com"> Waterline </a>.
+This means you can start developing your data models long before you commit to a particular database.

 ### More Info